Quick answer

 Singers describe this as a crack, a flip, a break, or a note that suddenly disappears.
 The words vary, but the core problem is usually the same: the voice is not staying stable through the transition you are asking for.

 If this keeps happening, the most useful next step is not random drills.
-It is finding out why your voice is cracking in your voice.
-That is exactly what the Online Voice Evaluation is for.
+It is finding out why your voice cracks before you force more repetitions.
+That is exactly what the online singing voice evaluation is for.

 What usually causes a singing voice to crack